 1. Understanding Corporate Objectives

 You need to think in terms of business outcomes, not just aesthetics.
-When you meet a corporate client for the first time, ask these questions:
+Ask clients:

 - What does success look like for this event?